 - You can choose individuals you trust to manage your finances and avoid the stress and complexity of an application to the Court of Protection or Lasting Power of Attorney.

 When should I consider a personal injury trust?

 If you have received compensation following an injury you should consider a personal injury trust as soon as possible.
-Nestor can guide you as to the benefits and the right type of trust, with an ideal timescale of within 12 months of receiving the first payment.
+An IFA can guide you as to the benefits and the right type of trust, with an ideal timescale of within 12 months of receiving the first payment.
 It is possible to create a trust later than this but that is the automatic disregard time allowed by most government institutions.

 Your personal injury trust must only contain compensation which is why a trust created later on is sometimes difficult to achieve, as it is not as easy to identify the money that has come from the compensation once it has mixed with your everyday funds.

 Your financial future is of the utmost importance for you and your family.
 If you have suffered major trauma it can be a daunting time with uncertainties over what happens next regarding employment, any medical and rehabilitation needs and whether or not you are entitled to benefits.